 • You can use fresh or frozen blueberries.
 Wild blueberries are particularly nice here as they have a smaller shape that works well with the size of mini muffins and an intense berry flavor.
 If you use frozen berries and they start to thaw, the batter may look a little tie-dyed.

-• I find they are less likely to stick if you grease a nonstick pan with nonstick spray, rather than using paper liners.
+• I find the muffins are less likely to stick if you grease a nonstick pan with nonstick spray, rather than using paper liners

-• Dairy-free: Use a nondairy Greek style yogurt like the plant-based options from Siggis and a neutral oil like canola in place of the butter.
-Or use nondairy milk (and the batter will be a lot runnier but it will still work).
+• Dairy-free: Use a nondairy Greek-style yogurt like the plant-based options from Siggi’s and a neutral oil like canola in place of the butter.
+Or, use nondairy milk the batter will be a lot runnier but it will still work.

 • Egg-free: Omit the eggs.
 Add ½ cup milk and use ¾ teaspoon baking soda.